 CRUISE THE SHORE

 Spring break destinations are a preview of summer fun to be had and lend themselves to a day of memories made out on the water.
 In Milledgeville, take a refreshing dip in the waters of Lake Sinclair.
 Spend the day with the breeze rushing through your hair, jumping in the cooler, deeper water or play a friendly game of tossing your family member off a tube.
 If you don't have a boat, no problem, many area marinas rent them by the half or full day.
-For boat rentals and fishing guides try Sinclair Marina.
-Boats and jet skis are available from Twin Lakes Jet Ski as well as JereShai Lakeside.
+For boat rentals and fishing guides try Sinclair Marina or Anchors Marina.
+Boats and jet skis are available from Twin Lakes Jet Ski, JereShai Lakeside and Sinclair Wild Watersports.

 PADDLE OUR WATERS